 - Remove the rice from the pan and transfer into a tray, or something where you can spread it out and let the air get to it.
 The sushi rice needs to cool down before it's seasoned.

-- While the rice cools, mix the rice vinegar, salt and coconut sugar in a small bowl and stir well.3 tbsp rice vinegar, ½ tsp salt, 1 tbsp coconut sugar
+- While the rice cools, mix the rice vinegar, salt and coconut sugar in a small bowl and stir well.3 tablespoon rice vinegar, ½ teaspoon salt, 1 tablespoon coconut sugar

 - Assuming all of your vegetables are chopped, it's time to assemble your sushi rolling space!